redfoxgis/tree_segmentation/README.md

       5. Water;
       6. Buildings;
       7. Other; and
-      8. Noise (noise points, blunders, outliners, etc)​
+      8. Noise (noise points, blunders, outliners, etc)

+### Inspecting the point cloud data